 - Aloe vera gel – just in case you have a few too many frozen concoctions at the swim-up bar and forget to reapply your sunscreen!
-If you’re staying at Sandals or Beaches Resorts, you’ll have a complimentary bottle in your bathroom, so don’t worry about packing it!
+If you’re staying at Sandals or Beaches Resorts, you’ll have a complimentary bottle in your bathroom right near one of those Bathroom City showers they have, so don’t worry about packing it!

 - Pepto Bismol or another tummy remedy – nobody likes to talk about it, but many travelers experience upset stomachs, indigestion or diarrhea from overindulging, eating unfamiliar foods and drinking alcohol.
 Be prepared for it!